clayruh/ph3-orm-mock-game-library/README.md

 To get started, run `pipenv install` while inside of this directory.

-Only one of the tables, `c2s` has been created so far.
-Additionally the `C2` class already has its required functionality and you won't have to build additional methods for it.
+Only one of the tables, `players` has been created so far.
+Additionally the `Player` class already has its required functionality and you won't have to build additional methods for it.

-Build out all of the methods listed in the deliverables for `C1`.
+Build out all of the methods listed in the deliverables for `Game`.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are easiest.
 Be careful: some of the later methods rely on earlier ones.